alvinuy1110/google-chatbot/README.md

 #### Webhook Support

 * Use https://smee.io/
+Note:
-  Note: DO NOT use in Production
+* DO NOT use in Production
+* the implementation is Server Side Events (which is unidirectional).
+Meaning only inbound requests.

 ```